oncokb/trial-viewer/README.md

 # TrialViewer
 TrialViewer is a vanilla JavaScript tool for visualising trial JSON data.
-We use [JSONViewer] for demo.
+We use [JSONViewer] to display json structure.

+Demo Site: [oncokb.github.io/trial-viewer]

 ## Development
 1. Create new instance of JSONViewer object.